IBAMR/IBAMR/doc/cmake.md

 ### Working with modules
-If you are on a cluster then you may want to use compilers and an MPI implementation which are not installed in standard locations, but are managed with the module system.
+If you are on a cluster then you may want to use compilers and an MPI implementation that are not installed in standard locations, but are managed with the module system.
 CMake requires that non-default compilers be explicitly provided.
 Here's an example: